 The problem with using such a vase as evidence that humans and dinosaurs coexisted, however, is that if we claim that the depiction on this vase is a realistic representation of something, we have to at least entertain the possibility that the monkey-headed monster on the next vase was also real.

-Please don’t get me wrong—I would love it if genuine stones were found that depicted humans and dinosaurs together, and as a creationist, I suspect that dinosaurs were present in the Garden of Eden.
+I would be very intrigued if genuine stones were found that depicted humans and dinosaurs together, and based on the biblical narrative, I suspect that dinosaurs were present in the Garden of Eden.
 I also suspect that the countless dragon myths told by so many cultures around the world hearken back to ancient memories of these massive reptilians.
 As the saying goes, however, “extraordinary claims require extraordinary evidence,” and the engraved stones of Peru are not in the “extraordinary evidence” category.